ontodev/howl/README.md

 ## Installation and Usage

-You can install HOWL as a command-line tool (`howl`) or use it as a Clojure library:
+You can install HOWL as:

+1. a command-line tool (`howl`)
+2. a Clojure library
+3. a JavaScript library

-### Command Line Tool
+### 1. Command Line Tool

 The `howl` command-line tool requires Java (1.6+).
+On Unix (Linux, Mac OS X):

-1. [Download a released version of the `howl` file](https://github.com/ontodev/howl/releases), or build it yourself by following the instructions below
+1. [Download a released version of the `howl-X.Y.Z.jar` file](https://github.com/ontodev/howl/releases), or build it yourself by following the instructions below
 2. Rename the file to `howl`, put it on your PATH, and make it executable: `chmod +x howl`
 3. Run `howl` on one or more HOWL files to convert them to N-Triples: